Q1. We split testing into distinct stages primarily because:

 c) They are the most frequently purchased types of CAST tool.

-d) They capture aspects of user behavior.
+d) They capture aspects of user behaviour.

 Q17.
 How would you estimate the amount of re-testing likely to be required?